sábado, 19 de marzo de 2022

 Scientific studies highlight the importance and implications of compression therapy in controlling the progression of Lymphoedema.
 Clinical outcomes on interventions to manage lymphedema show that simple hygiene-based measures (washing and elevation of limbs, exercise, use of footwear) are necessary, but these alone without compression are not enough to reduce the limb size and volume.

 Education and improving access to health services are keys to the successful prevention of Lymphedema Stage III (elephantiasis).
-The first-line reduction strategy for patients with established lymphedema is Complete Decongestive Therapy (CDT).
+The first-line strategy for patients with established lymphedema is Complete Decongestive Therapy (CDT).
 Manual Lymphatic Drainage (MLD) and compression (multilayer low-stretch bandages and gradient compression garments) are the cornerstones of therapy.

 Limb and genital Lymphedema should always be treated in their early stages, and not left undertreated till reaching its severe Stage III – elephantiasis.
 Radical reductive ablative surgery (Charles Procedure), aimed to remove the subcutaneous tissue in the elephantiasis stage, should always be the last option for it is frequently associated with significant blood loss, morbidity, infections, permanent disfigurement, and recurrence of symptoms.